-This FSP describes the field and laboratory methods that will be used to collect hatchery white sturgeon tissues for Addendum No. 1 to the 2009 fish tissue study.
-The background, rationale, data quality objectives (DQOs), and overall study design for this study are described in detail in the QAPP addendum.
-Sections 2 and 3 of this FSP describe the field procedures that will be followed by the technical team during the field study.
-Section 4 summarizes the laboratory analyses that are described in greater detail in the QAPP addendum.
-Section 5 provides information on data management procedures.
-References cited in this document are listed in Section 6.
+This FSP describes the field and laboratory methods that will be used to collect fish tissues for the Northern Pike study.
+The background, rationale, data quality objectives (DQOs), and overall study design for this study are described in detail in the QAPP Addendum.
+Section 2 of this FSP describe the field procedures that will be followed by the technical team in the field.
+Section 3 summarizes laboratory protocols for processing the tissue samples prior to laboratory analyses.
+Section 4 provides information on data management procedures.
+References cited in this document are listed in Section 5.